Mikes Blog

 How do you really feel about yourself?
 Do you compare yourself positively with others, or tend to evaluate yourself as superior/inferior to others?
 Do you have a harsh, negative opinion of yourself?
 How do you know when your self-esteem is healthy?

 Healthy self esteem is generally seen as a realistic self appraisal: I am equal to others, I have good qualities, I can do things as well as most people, I can be proud of myself, I am comfortable around successful people, I can evaluate myself honestly.
 A non realistic self appraisal would fall into the pride category-I am superior to others.
 Thoughts or feelings of inferiority when measured against others would signify low self esteem, an unrealistic appraisal of one’s self.
 A sign of maturity is the ability to give to others and to meet other’s needs.
 But we can only give to others when we have a balanced acceptance of ourselves.
+If you have a vascular condition knowns as varicose veins that affects your self esteem, you look into the available treatments.

 Some of the ways to personally assess self esteem would be: